rmrk-team/NestingEIP/README.md

 interface INestable {
     /**
      * @notice The core struct of ownership.
-     * @dev The `DirectOwner` struct is used to store information of the next immediate owner, be it the parent token or
+     * @dev The `DirectOwner` struct is used to store information of the next immediate owner, be it the parent token,
-     *  the externally owned account.
+     * an `ERC721Receiver` contract or the externally owned account.
-     * @dev If the token is owned by the externally owned account, the `tokenId` MUST equal `0`.
+     * @dev If the token is not owned by an NFT, the `tokenId` MUST equal `0`.
      * @param tokenId ID of the parent token
      * @param ownerAddress Address of the owner of the token.
 If the owner is another token, then the address MUST be
      *  the one of the parent token's collection smart contract.
 If the owner is externally owned account, the address